By Joanna Weekes

-Following from last week’s OH&S Bulletins, today we will be looking at the hierarchy of control and how it can be used to create safe systems of work in your workplace.
+What is the hierarchy of control and how it can be used to create safe systems of work in your workplace?

 Where does the hierarchy of control fit in all this?

-One of a director’s health and safety duties is to understand the varying levels of controls that prevent the hazards that have been identified from posing a risk to the health and safety of persons in and associated with the workplace.
+One of an officer’s or director’s health and safety duties is to understand the varying levels of controls that prevent any identified hazards from posing a risk to the health and safety of persons in and associated with the workplace.

 This duty involves the use of the hierarchy of control.